 UKRI publish the terms and conditions of training grant funding on their website, plus a guidance document explaining them.
 Your scheme may also be subject to additional terms.
 The terms and guidance are designed more for funding schemes to follow, than for you as a student, but they do govern how the scheme will interact with you.

 From time to time, UKRI update their terms and conditions.
 This affects new and existing studentships, so the terms and conditions of your funding may change partway through your studentship.
-The next major update will take effect on 1st October 2025.
+The most recent major update took effect on 1st October 2025.

 You should not need to contact UKRI or your individual research council directly.
 Administration is carried out via your funding administrator and other scheme or department contacts.